MM in Music with Emphasis in Collaborative Piano

 |MUS_APMS 8970||Graduate Recital (One recital providing vocal accompaniment, one providing instrumental accompaniment, and one providing solo & chamber accompaniment for a total of 3 credits)||3|

-Additional coursework required as determined by student and advisor, to include: Music Theory (3 credits), Music History (3 credits), Music Theory or History elective (3 credits), Non-Music Electives at 7000-level (3 credits)
+Additional coursework required as determined by student and advisor, to include: Music Theory (3 credits), Music History (3 credits), Music Theory or History elective (3 credits), Music or Non-Music Electives at 7000-level (3 credits).

 - Comprehensive Examination (see School of Music website for additional information)

 - The student must assemble a faculty thesis committee and pass an oral examination regarding the thesis (a final, substantial original work)

 - All courses must be at the 7000 or 8000 level, and at least 15 credits must be at the 8000 level.